ulusoymhmmt/ulusoymhmmt/README.md

 ### Hi there 👋

-I regularly write blog posts that are about web tech in my website.
-You can see those here ulusoymuhammet.com I have passion for learning and sharing my experiences with others publicly.
+🔭<bold>I regularly write blog posts that are about web tech in my website.
+You can see those</bold> <a href="https://ulusoymhmmt.com"><mark>here</mark></a>.
-I love open source so much and of course contibuting to issues which i am familiar with.
+👯<bold>I have passion for learning and sharing my experiences with others publicly.</bold>
-I will very happy with your interaction so you can reach me with
+🌱<bold>I love open source so much and of course contibuting to issues which i am familiar with.</bold>
-<i class="fas fa-band-aid"></i>
+😄<bold>I will very happy with your interaction so you can reach me with</bold>

 <!--
 **ulusoymhmmt/ulusoymhmmt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.